1900 Stanford football team: Game 1: Reliance

 On September 29, 1900, Stanford opened its 1900 football season with a 6-0 victory over the Reliance Club.
 Stanford threatened to score reportedly but registered the game's only touchdown late in the second half.
 The touchdown was scored by a guard named Seeley who was pushed over the goal line by his teammates.
 The game included the first appearance for Stanford by fullback Frank Slaker.
 The San Francisco Call reported that Slaker "showed remarkable speed in line-plunging, but was too fast for his support."
 Stanford's lineup against Reliance was as follows: Thompson and Allen (left end); Traeger (left tackle); DeForest (left guard); Lee (center); Seeley (right guard); Burnett (right tackle); Cooper (right end); Hill (left halfback); Fisher (right halfback); Raitt (quarterback); and Slaker (fullback).

-Game 2: at California State Normal
+Game 2: at San Jose Normal

-On October 10, 1900, Stanford defeated the team from the team from the California State Normal School by a 35-0 score.
-The game was played at Cycler's Park in San Jose, California.
+On October 10, 1900, Stanford defeated San Jose Normal by a 35–0 score.
+The game was played at Cyclers' Park in San Jose, California.
 Stanford's left halfback Geissler scored two touchdowns on long end runs.
 Additional touchdowns were scored by quarterback Raitt and left tackle Traeger, who returned a fumble for a score.
-Stanford led 23-0 at halftime.
+Stanford led 23–0 at halftime.
 Hill replaced Geissler at left halfback in the second half and scored two touchdowns.
-Willie Heston, who later played for Yost at Michigan, was the starting left halfback for the State Normal team.
+Willie Heston, who later played for Yost at Michigan, was the starting left halfback for the San Jose Normal team.
 Stanford's lineup in the game was as follows: Allen and Luck (left end); Traeger (left tackle); DeForest (left guard); Lee (center); Seeley (right guard); Burnett (right tackle); Cooper and McFadden (right end); Raitt and Erb (quarterback); Geissler and Hill (left halfback); Smith (right halfback); and Slaker (fullback).